 TrueFoundry's approach bundles multiple AI infrastructure components:

-This bundled approach works well for organizations already using TrueFoundry's broader platform or requiring ultra-low gateway latency.
+This bundled approach can fit organizations already using TrueFoundry's broader platform or requiring very low gateway latency.

 Performance Characteristics